darius522/satb-voice-estimate/README.md

 # satb-voice-estimate
-repository for the MIR class final paper which tackles voice number estimation for SATB choral recordings
+notebook for voice number estimation for SATB choral recordings

 Keras model weights and original prediction scripts can be found at [2].

-Unpublished experiment paper can be found at [3]:
+Unpublished experiment paper can be found at [3]

 # Title:
 Source Number Estimation for monoaural SATB choral recording